 Reference should be cited in the text by the name/s of the author/s and year of publication in chronological order.
-All citations and referencing should be as per the APA 7th latest edition.
+All citations and referencing should be as per the APA 7th style.
 It is suggested that references with DOI should be more than 50% in any case.
 In addition, at least 25% references are taken from recently published (in the last 2 years) Journals.
-DOI or URL source address should be added in the references if it is available and the accessed date should be mentioned in case of website/URL citation.
+If it is available, the DOI or URL source address should be added in the references, and the accessed date should be mentioned in case of website/URL citation.